awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 + You must provision public IP addresses for use in a Local Zone\.
 When you allocate addresses, you can specify the location from which the IP address is advertised\.
 We refer to this as a network border group and you can set this parameter to limit the address to this location\.
 After you provision the IP addresses, you cannot move them between the Local Zone and the parent Region \(for example, from u`s-west-2-lax-1a` to `us-west-2`\)\.
 + You can request the IPv6 Amazon\-provided IP addresses and associate them with the network border group for a new or existing VPC\.

+### Internet gateway considerations<a name="internet-gateway-local-zone-considerations"></a>

+Take the following into account when you use internet gateways \(in the parent Region\) in Local Zones:
++ You can use internet gateways in Local Zones with Elastic IPs or Amazon auto\-assigned public IPs\.
+The Elastic IPs that you associate must include the network border group of the Local Zone\.
+For more information, see [Elastic IP addresses](vpc-eips.md)\.

+  You cannot associate an Elastic IP that is set for the Region\.
++ Elastic IPs that are used in Local Zones have the same quotas as Elastic IPs in a Region\.
+For more information, see [Elastic IP addresses \(IPv4\)](amazon-vpc-limits.md#vpc-limits-eips)\.
++ You can use internet gateways in route tables that are associated with Local Zone resources\.
+For more information, see [Routing to an internet gateway](route-table-options.md#route-tables-internet-gateway)\.

+### Considerations for the Boston, Houston, and Miami Local Zones<a name="local-zone-considerations"></a>

+Take the following into account when you have resources in the Boston, Houston, and Miami Local Zones:
++ IPv6 is not supported
++ Internet traffic will egress locally\.

 ### Accessing Local Zones using a Direct Connect gateway<a name="access-local-zone"></a>

 Consider the scenario where you want an on\-premises data center to access resources that are in a Local Zone\.
 You use a virtual private gateway for the VPC associated with the Local Zone to connect to a Direct Connect gateway\.
 The Direct Connect gateway connects to an AWS Direct Connect location in a Region\.
 The on\-premises data center has an AWS Direct Connect connection to the AWS Direct Connect location\.